 State Department of Education.
-SDE previously indicated that while the language in this section of the bill does not require the creation of a new office, the agency believes a new office would best accomplish the requirements set forth in this section.
+SDE indicates that while the language in this section of the bill does not require the creation of a new office, the agency believes a new office would best accomplish the requirements set forth in this section.
 Based on this, the agency indicated that this section would increase General Fund expenses by \$1,100,353 in FY 2020-21.
 Of this amount, \$365,278 is for 4 FTEs, including a new director for the new office.
 The remaining \$735,075 is for procurement of an educator preparation data system, equipment, and operating expenses.
-Additionally, this section will increase General Fund expenses of the agency by \$415,278 each year thereafter for personnel and operating expenses.
+General Fund expenses of the agency would decrease to \$415,278 each year thereafter for personnel and operating expenses.